dod38fr/config-model/build-from-git.md

 Run

-    $ sudo apt install libdist-zilla-perl libdist-zilla-app-command-authordebs
+    $ sudo apt install libdist-zilla-perl libdist-zilla-app-command-authordebs-perl
     $ dzil authordebs --install
     $ sudo apt build-dep libconfig-model-perl

-The latter package is quite recent (uploaded on Dec 2016 in Debian/unstable) and may not be available yet on your favorite distribution
+The [libdist-zilla-app-command-authordebs-perl package](https://tracker.debian.org/pkg/libdist-zilla-app-command-authordebs-perl) is quite recent (uploaded on Dec 2016 in Debian/unstable) and may not be available yet on your favorite distribution.

 ### Other systems